openfun/openedx-con-2019/talks/richie/81c-edit.md

 ## Edit Richie

 - MIT Licence
-- Make PRs or fork it
+- Make PRs or even fork it